 The Chief Constable for Northumbria, along with other Chief Constables and the Home Office, currently has a number of claims lodged against them with the Central London Employment Tribunal.
 The claims are in respect of alleged unlawful discrimination arising from the Transitional Provisions in the Police Pension Regulations 2015.

-Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension Regulations.
-In the case of the Judiciary claims the claimants were successful and in the Firefighters case the respondents were successful.
-Both of these judgements are subject to appeal, the outcome of which may determine the outcome of the Police claims.
+Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension Regulations and in 2016/17 these claims were heard in the Employment Tribunal.